Safety for New Swatties

 6. Identify your Residence Hall and closest Blue Light Emergency Phone using the interactive College map.

-We also recommend you prepare a safety kit for your dorm room, including minor first aid equipment, flashlight, and other essential items you may need in an emergency!
+We also recommend you prepare a safety kit for your dorm room, including minor first aid equipment, a flashlight, and other essential items you may need in an emergency!

 Public Safety Campus Resources